Adobe-Consulting-Services/adobe-consulting-services.github.io/_posts/acs-aem-commons/features/2016-07-24-bulk-workflow-manager.md

 ### AEM OOTB Workflow

 Select AEM OOTB Workflow to execute the workflow using the AEM Workflow Engine.
 This provides all the usual functionality AEM Workflow provides.
 This uses the Sling Job Engine and large sets 10,000+ payloads, this can be slower as as Bulk Workflow Manager throttles/manages the # of workflows being executed at once.

+> Bulk Workflow Manager does NOT support transient workflow

 ### Synthetic Workflow